 exoplanet: a planet that orbits a star outside our solar system

 Anya Biferno, Kevin Hussey, Stephen Kulczycki, Michael Greene, Randal Jackson and Alice Wessen

 Davit Stepanyan, Daniel Sedlacko, Kristine Nguyen, Stephen Hurley, Kit Petrie, Charles Mattei, Viet (Jon) Nguyen, Erik Boettcher, Clay Hooker and Clement Shimizu (The Elumenati)

 3D Art Director:

 Brian Kumanchik, Matthew Garcia and Christian Lopez

 Justin Moore, Andrea Boeck and Bergen Moore (Moore Boeck)

 Researchers and Technical Writers:

-Randal Jackson and Joshua Rodriguez
+Randal Jackson, Joshua Rodriguez and Doug Ellison

-NASA Exoplanet Archive, NExScI, NASA Exoplanet Science Institute, California Institute of Technology.
+NASA Exoplanet Archive, NExScI, NASA Exoplanet Science Institute, California Institute of Technology

 This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.